Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The names iTTL or eTTL are brand names for the same basic function.
-TTL, or “through the lens”, allows the flash to read the metering of your camera and automatically set the flash to the “right” power.
-It's essentially an auto-mode for your flash.
+TTL, or “through the lens”, allows the flash to read your camera’s metering and automatically set the flash to the “right” power.
+It’s essentially an auto-mode for your flash.

 In theory, that sounds like a good thing.

-In practice, there's a gotcha associated with TTL.
+In practice, there’s a gotcha associated with TTL.
 Your flash output may vary from one shot to the next because the camera meter reading changes.
-A number of factors go into a meter reading inside of a camera.
+Several factors go into a meter reading inside of a camera.

-Let's say that you take a portrait by metering on a subject's face.
+Let’s say that you take a portrait by metering on a subject’s face.
 You get an output from the flash for the face.
-On the next shot, your camera meters the subject's shirt.
+On the next shot, your camera meters the subject’s shirt.
 You get a different meter reading and a different flash output.
-If you have a zoom lens and change your focal length, you get a different meter reading and flash output.
+You get a different meter reading and flash output if you have a zoom lens and change your focal length.
 A cloud goes overhead and…well, you get the idea.

-That's why a lot of photographers like to shoot with their flash in manual mode.
+That’s why many photographers like to shoot with their flash in manual mode.
 You get consistent light output until you change the power of the flash output.

-In practical terms, that means you can take your first shot with TTL and get close to the perfect flash right away.
-Press the TCM button and now you're in manual mode.
+In practical terms, you can take your first shot with TTL and get close to the perfect flash immediately.
+Press the TCM button and now you’re in manual mode.
 You get consistent light output until you decide to switch back to TTL.

 While you’re in manual mode, you can tweak the light output a bit higher or lower to get the look you want.
 It’s a lot faster than blasting too much or too little light, and then guessing how much you need to adjust the power output.

 That method works, but this is a it faster and extremely convenient.